 Comparison of NAVs and Returns for Direct and Regular Mutual Funds

 Since Regular Mutual Funds have higher expense ratios, they have lower NAVs (Net Asset Values).
-This, in turn, has an effect on your returns.
+This, in turn, has an effect on your Mutual Fund returns.
 So, for the same underlying portfolio, Direct Mutual Funds have higher returns when compared to Regular Mutual Funds.

 Over a shorter term, you might not see a significant impact on your Mutual Fund returns when you compare the two.
 However, these marginally higher returns can become significant amounts over 10 years or more due to the effects of compounding.